-Drawn directly from the teachings of the Buddha, Insight Meditation is founded on the conscious cultivation of our capacity to embody a sensitive and caring wakefulness in every moment, through giving a care-full attention to each experience.
-From this quality of being present, our heart and mind begin to awaken to a natural peace and liberating clarity, freeing us from the power of greed, negativity and confusion.
-We will explore our body, heart and mind, and the very ground of our interconnected lives and the world we are part of, practising in the spirit of loving kindness and compassion for others and ourselves.
+Meditation is founded on the conscious cultivation of our capacity to embody a sensitive and caring wakefulness in every moment, through giving a careful attention to each experience.
+We will offer a range of practices that cultivate the two interweaving strands of calm and insight also known as samatha-vipassana.
+Samatha - a natural gathering, simplifying, and brightening of our presence through kindly and steadily attending to our body, heart and mind.
+Vipassana - ways of seeing and sensing deeply into experiences that unbind the heart and allow us to awaken to a natural peace and liberating clarity.
+We will explore the very ground of our interconnected lives and the world we are part of, practising in the spirit of loving kindness and compassion for others and ourselves.

-Drawing from our collective wisdom these practises offer opportunities to come together in different ways to creatively honour, celebrate and attend to ourselves, each other and aspects of our life.
+Drawing from our collective wisdom, these practices offer opportunities to come together in different ways to creatively honour, celebrate and attend to ourselves, each other and aspects of our life.

-Community practises invite us all to give attention individually and collectively to what we may be called on to respond to in the camp and beyond.
+Community practices invite us all to give attention individually and collectively to what we may be called on to respond to in the camp and beyond.

-This will include a range of practices such as loving kindness and compassion meditation and interactive inquiry.
+This will include a range of practices such as loving kindness and compassion meditation and guided meditative interactive inquiry.